i05nagai/memorandum/language/english_speaking.md

     * making a company
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
+    * took it too far/take it too far
+        * A term used for when someone takes a joke that was previously funny, "too far," to the point where it's no longer funny and/or awkward.
+        * Often is used to refer to someone who keeps trying to joke about the same topic long after it has stopped being funny and started to be really annoying.
+May also occur between a group of people who are too stupid/immmature to realize that their joking has strayed from relevance to complete fucking ridiculousness.
+    * take office
+        * to begin the job or responsibility of one in a position of authority especially in the government
     * take into account
         * I hope my teacher take into account the fact that I was ill just before the exams when she marks my paper
         * a good architect takes into account the building's surroundings